Cyumus/Plugins/README.md

 That's it.
 That's all what's this plugin about: You have the card, you can access.

 ## Books
-You're a library rat in the real life, why has it to be different while roleplaying?
+You're a library rat in the real life, why does it have to be different while roleplaying?
 Read until your death comes, or write down how you're reading all the template books until your death comes, or write down how you're writting down how you're reading... whatever.
 Write what you want, nobody will read it...

 ## Doorkick
 **You**: Civil Protection!
 Open the door!